Irving Banister: Career

 In the mid-1960s dates at white clubs dried up.
 Owners worried that R&B bands would attract black patrons who would scare off their white audiences.
 The British Invasion had begun to dominate radio play and gigs were harder to find.
 Ironically British musicians, who adulated black R&B, pushed established R&B artists from American radio airwaves.
 Author Rick Coleman wrote, "There was a strange, distorted reflection taking place, as British groups brought R&B back to America."
 White American groups also began to freely copy black idioms.
 When club dates dried up, Danny White disbanded the Cavaliers in 1966.
 Irving Banister returned to Sugar Boy Crawford's band.
 Crawford was attempting to restart his career, after a beating by Louisiana State Police left him out of action for two years.
 Sugar Boy's comeback was brief.
 Banister said, "He couldn't sing the fast numbers anymore so he retired."
 After 1969 Sugar Boy sang only in church.

 "That's when I started Irving Banister and the All Stars.
 I took some of the guys from Sugar Boy's band.
-For a while I had Smokey Johnson on drums and George Porter Jr. on bass, but George took a job with Art Neville."
+For a while I had Smokey Johnson on drums and George Porter, Jr. on bass, but George took a job with Art Neville."
 Porter told interviewer Chris Robie, "I was playing with a band called Irving Banister & the All Stars.
 Irving Banister was the guitar player who played this famous solo on a Danny White song, 'Kiss Tomorrow Goodbye'.
 Irving's fame in New Orleans was huge."
 Banister recalled, "I picked up freelance gigs with other bands when the All Stars weren't working.
-I've worked with local artists like Johnny Adams, Irma Thomas, Ernie K-Doe, and touring acts like Solomon Burke."Banister and his All Stars were the house band at Margaritaville in New Orleans for several of his final years.
-They were consummate entertainers and always delivered a great show.
+I've worked with local artists like Johnny Adams, Irma Thomas, Ernie K-Doe, and touring acts like Solomon Burke."

 Robert Fontenot, Jr. of the Ponderosa Stomp wrote of Banister and the All Stars, "Lack of fame never stopped Bannister (sic) from keeping the spirit of traditional New Orleans rhythm and blues alive, and his band lives up to its billing by consistently featuring some of the finest musicians in the city."

 Personal life

-Banister and wife Littdell "Queen Bee" Banister were the parents of Cassandra, Terry, and Irving "Honey" Banister, Jr., Big Chief of the Creole Wild West Mardi Gras Indians.
-Wild West Tribal queen Littdell was married to Irving, Sr. at age 16.
-Her husband, she said, never took interest in masking Indian; she started in the tradition a year after their son, Irving "Honey" Banister Jr., joined as chief scout in 1971.
+Banister and wife Littdell "Queen Bee" Banister were the parents of Cassandra, Terry, and Irving "Honey" Banister Jr., Big Chief of the Creole Wild West Mardi Gras Indians.
+Littdell was married to Irving Sr. at age 16.
+Her husband, she said, never took interest in being a masking Indian; she started in the tradition a year after their son, Irving "Honey" Banister Jr., joined as chief scout in 1971.

 Banister's last known recording was an appearance on son Honey's band Cha Wa's 2016 debut "Funk and Feathers".
 Irving Banister, Sr. died December 15, 2020.
 He is buried in Holt Cemetery in New Orleans, Louisiana.